hzeller/folve/README.md

 There is one special directory `_` (underscore) that contains the unfiltered content.

+This mode is useful to do comparisons between different versions simply by comparing the same file in differnt directories; for music indexing applications (e.g. mpd, amarok) this mode might be confusing as it finds the exact piece of music multiple times for each filter you have configured.

 ### Filter Configuration ###
 With the uppercase `-C` option, you give folve a directory in which it looks for